 Energy efficient windows are made of two or three glass panes sealed in a single unit, surrounded by a frame made from uPVC, wood, or another material.

 - Double-glazed windows have two sheets of glass with a gap in between, usually about 16mm.

 - Triple-glazed windows have three sheets of glass and two gaps.
 This can make them better at insulating than many double-glazed windows, but it’s not always the case.

 The gaps between the glass panes are filled with air or an inert gas such as argon.
 The air or gas is completely sealed.

 Find out more detail at the Energy Agency

 There are even more radical approaches to building houses from scratch.
 Designers and remodelers with the aim of building green are going passive.
-A passive house is completely airtight with energy efficient insulation, multi-paned windows and an Heat Recovery System.
-The result is a home that requires little or no energy input to control indoor climate throughout most of the year.
+A passive house is completely airtight with energy-efficient insulation, multi-paned windows and a Heat Recovery System.
+The result is a home that requires little or no energy input to control the indoor climate throughout most of the year.
 It can reduce the heat requirements by 90 %.

-There is sometimes a need to take a radical approach to “retrofitting” homes by changing completely the structure of the home because it does not have adequate insulation.
+There is sometimes a need to take a radical approach to “retrofitting” homes by completely changing the home’s structure because it does not have adequate insulation.
 This can be acute with social housing.
 The following video illustrates the approach that “Energiesprong” take.